Follow Up Medical Tests

 Mental and Emotional Care

-A main emotional issue with Celiac Disease the is psycho-social component.
-Celiac Disease affects our ability to eat every day foods, which therefore make dining with others difficult.
+A big issue with Celiac Disease the is psycho-social component.
 Dating can be an issue when we have to explain why we can only eat at certain restaurants.
-It becomes a greater issue when the person you really want to kiss has just eaten a big piece of crusty French bread with crumbs of gluten all up in their grill.
+What do you do when the person you want to kiss has just eaten a big piece of crusty French bread?
 Do you ask them to brush their teeth before kissing you?
 (You actually should.
 I will admit that I don’t always remember to make my husband do so.)